-STATE ENERGY OFFICE
+STATE ENERGY SERVICES

 The State Facilities Initiative (SFI) identifies and implements EE projects in the state at governmental and or quasi-governmental mandated agencies and facilities to implement energy reduction, energy savings, and EE projects with the objective of producing energy and cost savings.
-The Energy Capital Committee (ECC), consisting of members from the Department of Treasury, including the Office of management and Budget and the Division of Property Management and Construction (DPMC) Energy Initiatives Group, along with the BPU's State Energy Office (SEO), coordinates and recommends approval of these projects based on evaluation of capital costs and anticipated energy savings.
-The SFI funds are allocated for and spent on projects identified by the SEO and the ECC.
-Additionally, the Board and DPMC entered into a Memorandum of Understanding on November 13, 2020 for the purpose of setting roles and responsibilities of the parties and governing SFI funding allocation and spending.
+The Energy Capital Committee (ECC), consisting of members from the Department of Treasury, including the Office of Management and Budget and the Division of Property Management and Construction (DPMC) Energy Initiatives Group, along with the BPU's Division of State Energy Services (SES) and BPU fiscal division, coordinates and recommends approval of these projects based on evaluation of capital costs and anticipated energy savings.
+The SFI funds are allocated for and spent on projects identified by the SES and the ECC.

+Through a November 13, 2019, Board Order (Docket No. Q019101423), the Board and DPMC entered into a Memorandum of Understanding for the purpose of setting roles and responsibilities of the parties and governing SFI funding allocation and spending.

-The FY20 budget includes additional funding for State-sponsored projects in Trenton and other projects to be identified and prioritized through the review of FY20 budget requests from State agencies.
-Projects will include continuation of the Richard J. Hughes Justice Complex project, the Department of Environmental Protection Building project, as well as other: (a) improvements, upgrades, and replacements of air handling and movement systems, (b) lighting and equipment upgrades and replacements, (c) boiler, chiller and HVAC replacements, (d) lighting and building controls, (e) RE and EE systems at State facilities, and (f) injection of funding for current State facility projects outside of the ECC domain that have an EE or RE component but are stalled due to lack of funding.
+Projects will focus on: (a) improvements, upgrades, and replacements of air handling and movement systems; (b) lighting and equipment upgrades and replacements; (c) boiler, chiller, and HVAC replacements; (d) lighting and building controls; (e) RE and EE systems at State facilities; and (f) injection of funding for State facility projects outside of the ECC domain that have an EE or RE component but are stalled due to lack of funding.